 From there, identify an alternative behavior and practice it!

 And the flip side of this is, if you find yourself dealing with a person who is trying to exert control over you in safe but annoying ways, carefully consider your options and establish boundaries.
-An UNLEASHED Resilience Group can help with that.
+The UNLEASHED Resilience community can help with that.
 Small changes in how you respond can make a big difference.

 (Note: If you are in danger from an abusive person, contact the National Domestic Violence Hotline online or at 1-800-799-7233.
 Help is available.)